ruedaibanez1986/Project_ETL-/README.md

 ### Extracting the Data

-We extracted the data from the Thern customer database.
+We extracted the data from the Thern customer database into two Excel files one for 2017 and one for 2018.
+The files were then read into a Jupyter Notebook using Panda’s read_excel function.
+The extracted files contained 70 columns, 14 columns that have the main essential information were selected, the rest of the columns were dropped.
+The next step is to transform the data and prepare it to be loaded into the database.

 ### Transforming the Data